Shaun Johnson: 2021

-In round 7 of the 2021 NRL season, Johnson made his return to the Cronulla side in an 18–12 loss against Canterbury-Bankstown at Kogarah Oval.
+In round 7 of the 2021 NRL season, Johnson made his return to the Cronulla side in an 18–12 loss against Canterbury at Kogarah Oval.

-On 3 June, Johnson was informed by Cronulla-Sutherland that his services would not be required beyond the 2021 NRL season.
+On 3 June, Johnson was informed by the Cronulla club that his services would not be required beyond the 2021 NRL season.

-In round 14 against Penrith, Johnson kicked the winning field goal as Cronulla won the match 19-18.
+In round 14 against Penrith, Johnson kicked the winning field goal as Cronulla won the match 19–18.

 On 25 June, it was announced that Johnson would re-join the New Zealand Warriors on a two-year deal.

 On 27 July, it was revealed that Johnson would be ruled out from playing for at least eight weeks after suffering a hamstring injury.

 On 2 August, it was announced that Johnson would miss the rest of the 2021 NRL season.

 2022

-In round 5 of the 2022 NRL season, Johnson kicked the winning field goal for the New Zealand Warriors in their 25-24 golden point victory over North Queensland.
+In round 5 of the 2022 NRL season, Johnson kicked the winning field goal for the New Zealand Warriors in their 25–24 golden point victory over North Queensland.

-In round 8, Johnson kicked a field goal in golden point extra time to win the game for New Zealand 21-20 over Canberra.
+In round 8, Johnson kicked a field goal in golden point extra time to win the game for New Zealand 21–20 over Canberra.

 Johnson made a total of 21 appearances for the New Zealand club as they finished 15th on the table.